entopix/thematic-sdk/Readme_SDK.md

 # Python SDK

-The Python SDK to use the Thematic API is distributed with the following artifacts:
+The Python SDK to use the Thematic API is distributed at [https://github.com/entopix/thematic-sdk](https://github.com/entopix/thematic-sdk) with the following artifacts:

 - thematic.py, an SDK for the API written in Python
 - example, a simple example of how to use the api.
 This example uses a config file containing settings and parameters for the API